omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/06-implementation-cookie-jwt.md

 );
 ```

-3. Finally, sign up a new user via Postman, decode the paylod and verify the signature on [jwt.io](https://jwt.io/).
+3. Finally, sign up a new user via Postman, decode the payload inside the cookie and verify the signature on [jwt.io](https://jwt.io/).